msysbio/microbetag/docs/tutorials/local.md

 - `seed_complementarity`: since this is the most time and resource consuming step, the user may choose not to go for it.
 By setting this to `Fasle`, none of the steps for GEMs reconstruction or seed complementarity inference will be performed.

-- `flashweave_args`: all the arguments under this umbrella term are related to how `FlashWeave` will perform in case a
+- `flashweave_args`: all the arguments under this umbrella term are related to how `FlashWeave` will perform, check on the [FAQs](../faq.md#when-to-enable-the-sensitive-and-heterogeneous-arguments) but also the [FlashWeave GitHub repo](https://github.com/meringlab/FlashWeave.jl) for more.

 {: .note}
 > Please, go through the parameters of the `config.yml` file carefully and make sure you keep this file in your `io_path`.

 ## Output